 Flour and Butter: You will need lots of flour and butter, unless you take a shortcut and use refrigerated biscuits.
 Sweet monkey bread recipes call for sugar too, though we’ll offer suggestions for cutting back where possible.

-Foil: It’s helpful to have foil ready to cover the top of your monkey bread if it’s getting too dark while baking.
+Foil: It’s helpful to have foil ready to cover the top of your bread if it’s getting too dark while baking.

 Sweet Monkey Bread